-Interdisciplinary course examines the influence of spirituality on women leaders through an analysis of theories, case studies and interviews with local women leaders and interaction through technology, with students at other campuses.
+Interdisciplinary course examines the influence of spirituality on women leaders through an analysis of theories, case studies and interviews with local women leaders, and interaction through technology with students at their campuses.
 Same as LEAD 3383, SOWK 3383, WMST 3383.
+Prerequisite: Advanced standing or consent of instructor.